Kimchi Probiotic Might Help You Poop Out Microplastics

 What the Mouse Study Actually Found

 The team then moved to animal tests using germ-free mice.
-These mice do not have their own gut bacteria, so it is easier to see what a single microbe does.
+These mice do not have their own gut bacteria, so it is easier to see what a single microbe does without a bunch of other tiny roommates getting in the way.

 Some mice were given the kimchi probiotic strain by mouth, and others were not.
 All of the mice were then exposed to nanoplastics so the researchers could track what happened next.

 Mice that got the kimchi strain passed more than twice as many nanoplastics in their poop compared with mice that did not get probiotics.
-This was true for both male and female mice in the study.
+This was true for both male and female mice in the study, so the bacteria were not playing favorites.

 This suggests the bacteria were binding the plastic in the gut and helping move it out of the body.
-The study did not test long-term health effects or organ damage, but it shows a promising new idea.
+The study did not test long-term health effects or organ damage, but it does show a promising new idea and a surprisingly useful side hustle for a fermented-food microbe.

 “Plastic pollution is increasingly recognized not only as an environmental issue but also as a public health concern,” says Dr. Sehee Lee.